A federal jury on Sept. 12 found four black power activists guilty on a charge of conspiring to act as unregistered agents of the Russian government.

 Federal prosecutors said Ionov connected with Yeshitela in May 2015, inviting him to Russia to discuss furthering their working relationship.
 Prosecutors said Yeshitela relayed email communications to Hess, Nevel, and Romain about his interactions with Ionov.

-Prosecutors said Ionov founded an organization known as the Anti-Globalization Movement of Russia (AGMR) and was taking direction from Russia’s Federal Security Service, also known as the FSB.
+Prosecutors said Ionov founded an organization known as the Anti-Globalization Movement of Russia and was taking direction from Russia’s Federal Security Service, also known as the FSB.

 In one email, prosecutors said Yeshitela indicated a belief that Ionov was working for the Russian government and represented “a method by which the Russian government is engaging the U.S. and Europe in serious struggle.”

 Prosecutors say Romain was a high-level member of APSP until he broke off from the organization in 2018 and formed a black power organization called Black Hammer.
-Though he split from APSP, prosecutors said he continued contact with Ionov.
+Although he split from APSP, prosecutors said he continued contact with Ionov.

 Free Speech Defense

-Hess’s attorneys filed an unsuccessful motion to dismiss the case in July of last year.
-Her attorneys argued the case violated the defendants’ free speech rights under the First Amendment of the U.S. Constitution.
+Hess’s attorneys filed an unsuccessful motion to dismiss the case in July 2023.
+Her attorneys argued the case violated the defendants’ free speech rights under the First Amendment of the U.S. Constitution.“None of the targeted speech of the APSP defendants was in itself unlawful,” the dismissal motion reads.

 The dismissal motion argued the way APSP members interacted with Ionov was consistent with their broader advocacy efforts before 2015.
 The motion noted Yeshitela had spoken at a 1981 conference expressing solidarity with Nicaragua’s socialist Sandinista movement; a 1983 conference in Belfast, Ireland, expressing solidarity with the Irish Republican Socialist Party there; and other similar events throughout the years.